-The museum showcases the history of Team USA at the Olympic and Paralympic Games with artifacts, interactive storytelling, media and impressive technology that embody the Olympic and Paralympic movements.
-Exhibits take visitors on a journey through the personal struggles and career-defining moments of Team USA's athletes.
-Due to impressive and cutting-edge design, the building has maximum accessibility and is inclusive for all visitors and is chock-full of interactive experiences, awesome architecture and more.
+The museum showcases the history of some of America’s greatest athletes and features artifacts, interactive exhibits and immersive technology that embody the Olympic and Paralympic movements.
+The 12 galleries will take you on a journey through the personal struggles and career-defining moments of Team USA's athletes.

 See one-of-a-kind artifacts

-The exhibits housed in this architectural gem showcase the evolution of the Games, from their birth in ancient Olympia to the current Team USA hopefuls who are training just around the corner at the U.S. Olympic & Paralympic Training Center.
-Walk along walls lined with more than 150 Olympic and Paralympic medals that were awarded to athletes for competition over the course of history or view the impressive collection of 48 Olympic and Paralympic torches.
+The exhibits housed in the U.S. Olympic & Paralympic Museum showcase the evolution of the Games, from their birth in Ancient Olympia to the current Team USA hopefuls who are training just around the corner at the U.S. Olympic & Paralympic Training Center.
+Walk along walls lined with more than 150 Olympic and Paralympic medals that were awarded to athletes for competition over the course of history or view the impressive collection of Olympic and Paralympic torches.

 The museum offers an interactive, inclusive and personalized experience for all ages

-The state-of-the-art theater is host to programs that can further your knowledge of the big event and immerse you in the day-to-day struggles of being a Team USA athlete.
-In continuing with the accessibility aspects of the venue, guests receive a personalized electronic RFID tag upon entrance, featuring information about their particular needs and preferences, and many of the exhibits will automatically adjust to meet those requirements.
-As the years go by, the museum will grow and evolve alongside future Games — meaning there will always be something new for return visitors to explore.
+In continuing with the accessibility aspects of the venue, you will be able to personalize your RFID credential upon entrance, featuring information about your particular accessibility needs and sports interests, and many of the exhibits automatically adjust to meet those preferences.
+As the years go by, the museum will grow and evolve alongside future Games — meaning there will always be something new for returning guests to explore.

 Check out the building's eye-catching architecture